 About The Risk Management Association (RMA)

 The Risk Management Association (RMA) is a not-for-profit, member-driven professional association serving the financial services industry.
-Its sole purpose is to advance the use of sound risk principles in the financial services industry.
+Its sole purpose is to advance the use of sound risk management principles in the financial services industry.
 RMA promotes an enterprise approach to risk management that focuses on credit risk, market risk, operational risk, securities lending, and regulatory issues.
 Founded in 1914, RMA was originally called the Robert Morris Associates, named after American patriot Robert Morris, a signer of the Declaration of Independence.
 Morris, the principal financier of the Revolutionary War, helped establish our country's banking system.

 Today, RMA has approximately 2,500 institutional members.
 These include banks of all sizes as well as nonbank financial institutions.
 RMA is proud of the leadership role its member institutions take in the financial services industry.
 Relationship managers, credit officers, risk managers, and other financial services professionals in these organizations with responsibilities related to the risk management function represent these institutions within RMA.
 Known as RMA Associates, these 16,000 individuals are located throughout North America and financial centers in Europe, Australia and Asia.